phillipi/pix2pix/README.md

 ### Extracting Edges
 We provide python and Matlab scripts to extract coarse edges from photos.
 Run `scripts/edges/batch_hed.py` to compute [HED](https://github.com/s9xie/hed) edges.
 Run `scripts/edges/PostprocessHED.m` to simplify edges with additional post-processing steps.
 Check the code documentation for more details.

-### Evaluating labels to photos on Cityscapes
+### Evaluating Labels2Photos on Cityscapes
-We provide scripts for running the evaluation of the labels2photos task on the Cityscapes validation set.
+We provide scripts for running the evaluation of the Labels2Photos task on the Cityscapes validation set.
 We assume that you have installed `caffe` (and `pycaffe`) in your system.
 If not, see the [official website](http://caffe.berkeleyvision.org/installation.html) for installation instructions.
 Once `caffe` is successfully installed, download the pre-trained FCN-8s semantic segmentation model (512MB) by running
 ```bash
 bash ./scripts/eval_cityscapes/download_fcn8s.sh
 ```